Mindset Book Summary, You have Fixed or Growth Mindset

 3) Effort

 • It has earned bad names from the story of hare and tortoise.
-People with fixed mindset think if you are not smart, you need to put an effort, a ton of it to get by, or eventually succeed.
+People with fixed Mindsets think if you are not smart, you need to put in an effort, a ton of it, to get by or eventually succeed.

 • People with the growth mindset, however, believe something very different.
 For them, even geniuses have to work hard for their achievements.
-They may appreciate endowment, but they admire effort, for no matter what your ability is, effort is what ignites that ability and turns it into Accomplishment.
+They may appreciate endowment, but they admire the effort, for no matter your ability, action ignites that ability and turns it into Accomplishment.

 If you don’t give anything, don’t expect anything.
 Success is not coming to you, you must come to it.
 By applying yourself to the task of becoming a little better each and every day over a period of time, you will become a lot better.